Space Science Outreach

 More Learning Links

 - Aurorasaurus is a citizen science project that gathers real-time data about aurora sightings and sends out notifications to users when the Northern Lights are likely visible in their area.
-Aurorasaurus was built by scientists to improve forecasting of the aurora using citizen science reports and crowd-sourced (Twitter) ground truth observations of aurora.
+Aurorasaurus was built by scientists to improve forecasting of the aurora using citizen science reports and crowd-sourced (Twitter) ground observations of aurora.

 - NASA Afterschool resources provide a series of programs exploring the universe that can be done in short sessions for afterschool care.
 The first 6 Sessions are particularly related to heliophysics.